dj-nitehawk/MongoDB.Entities/Documentation/wiki/DB-Instances-Global-Filters.md

 ## Limitations

-1. only one filter per entity type is allowed. you can specify multiple criteria for the same entity type with the `&&` operator as shown above. if you call `SetGlobalFilter<Book>` more than once, only the last call will be registered.
+1. only one filter per entity type is allowed. specify multiple criteria for the same entity type with the `&&` operator as shown above. if you call `SetGlobalFilter<Book>` more than once, only the last call will be registered.

 2. if using a base class to specify filters, no derived entity type (of that specific base class) can be used for registering another filter. take the following for example:
 ```csharp